A list of the best graphic design books with insights and inspiration you can use to make your online content even more effective.

 Conceived by Josef Albers As a teaching manual, Interaction of Colour is considered one of the most important books on color ever published. È a comprehensive and in-depth analysis of the function and perception of colors, with a revolutionary approach based on experimentation and active involvement of the reader.

-Through experiments and hands-on exercises, he explains the principles of color theory; he doesn't just tell you how different hues interact, but makes you understand how the mind reacts to various design alternatives and how different pigments impact the way we feel and think.
+Through experiments and hands-on exercises, he explains the principles of color theory; he not only tells you how different hues interact, but also makes you understand how the mind reacts to various design alternatives and how different pigments impact the way we feel and think.

 Whether you are developing your brand or designing your website, you will see how color can change everything and how you can think outside the box effectively.